Should I Take My Small Business Public?

 Well, I won’t tell you I know why, but I will tell you that there are a lot more lawyers sitting in the U.S. Congress than there are businesspeople!

-Another thing to consider, if you really want to go public, is to instead go public overseas.
-The U.S., sad to say, has made it clear that it is not interested in attracting small public companies.
+If you really want to go public, another option is to go public overseas.
+Unfortunately, the U.S. has made it clear that it is not interested in attracting small public companies.

 Takeaways You Can Use